 Learning how to draw hair is a critical part of creating identity in your characters.
 Find out some key point of drawing hair as you follow along with these examples of hair drawings showcasing critical ways of figuring out hairstyles.

-Out of all our facial features, an eye drawing says a lot about your character or subject as it is a window to signify emotions as well as drawing focus from the audience.
+Out of all our facial features, a realistic eye drawing says a lot about your character or subject as it is a window to signify emotions as well as drawing focus from the audience.
 But before you start learning how to draw an eye and how it conveys emotions, you need to understand the parts of the eyes.

 Do not skip on how to draw ears as an artist.
 Even if being covered by hair or other decorative ornaments, the ear is one of the small things that complete a picture of a person.
 This guide will go through the process of understanding an completing a fully realistic ear drawing.